edysfy/Group_website/sysImp.md

 As you can see from above, the navbar, the user's timeline, key, search are all dependent on the user being authenticated, and the 'welcome' button is not. <br/>
 Methods in the User Service also retrieves the 'username' from local storage, to send the username in the API's URL as a parameter, when updating user details, or retrieving user data through the API (more in User Service section).

+### How to log out?

+The Authentication service is injected into the sidebar component.
+When the user presses the logout icon in the navbar.
+It calls the 'logout()' in the Authentication Service.
+This then sets the authToken and username variables in memory to null, and sets 'authState' to false, while wiping all content in local storage.
+'Window.location.reload()' is called, and that essentially takes the application back to its original state, refreshing the Mapbox component, altering the UI to reflect the fact that the user logged out.

 ## Sidebar Service:

   ### Class Diagram: